aadarsh11433/PROJECTYOOX/README.md

 Design and Arts page's design and finctionality done by **Altaf**

-Products add to cart button is designed, and functioned along with JS functions by **Pardeep**.
+Men Page,product detailed page and recentview page is designed, and functioned along with JS functions by **Pardeep**.

 Footer and Bag page designed by **Rohit** functionality of cart done by **Aadarsh**